DanyLan/Terraform-Wordpress-MySQL/readme.md

     NAME              TYPE        CLUSTER-IP    EXTERNAL-IP   PORT(S)          AGE
     wordpress-mysql   NodePort    10.0.6.233    <none>        3306:32567/TCP   23m

 we can see that the mysql pod can be accessed two ways, either through cluster IP or nodeport.
-I will also show a third way to access the mysqp pod through loadbalance however some prior configuration needs to be completed first.
+I will also show a third way to access the mysqp pod through loadbalancer, however some prior configuration needs to be completed first.

 # 1. Through cluster IP [pod to pod]